nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-24/bestiary-of-suits.md

 ## Pitch

-Bestiary of Suits is an interactive installation where a player repairs a mythological breakdown by exploring different eras to recover misplaced fragments.
-Using temporal instruments mastered through gesture, the player restores the scattered patterns and colors of playing cards – until discovering that the chaos was caused by the Joker, caught in an identity crisis and trying to resemble the others.
+Bestiary of Suits is an interactive installation where a player repairs a mythological rupture by exploring different eras to recover misplaced symbols.
+Through gesture-controlled instruments, the player restores balance to the world of playing cards—until discovering that the chaos was caused by the Joker, caught in an identity crisis.

 ### Keyword